qyang-nj/llios/articles/CodeCoverage.md

 * swiftc: `-profile-coverage-mapping -profile-generate`
 * ld: `-fprofile-instr-generate`

-When running the binary, wet set `LLVM_PROFILE_FILE` environment variable to specify where we want the instrument data to be.
+When running the binary, we set `LLVM_PROFILE_FILE` environment variable to specify where we want the instrument data to be.
 After running, we will get `.profraw` files, which can be processed by [`llvm-profdata`](https://llvm.org/docs/CommandGuide/llvm-profdata.html) and [`llvm-cov`](https://llvm.org/docs/CommandGuide/llvm-cov.html) to generate the coverage report.

 I have sample code [here](../testing/code_coverage) to demonstrate the entire process of building, running and showing the coverage.

-## Behind the scenes
+## Behind the Scenes
 A good way to understand how coverage works is to learn how those extra compiler flags affect the binary.
 It's very hard to examine the binary directly, but we can build the a sample code to SIL (Swift Intermediate Language, which is much more human readable), and see the differences before and after adding those flags.

 ```swift